risingwavelabs/risingwave-docs-legacy/docs/sql/info-schema.md

 You can use various information schema views to determine the makeup of tables in a database.

-For example, you can query for all of the tables in the current database:
+For example, you can query for all of the tables, views, and materialized views in the current database:

 ```sql
 SELECT table_name
 FROM information_schema.tables;
 ```

-To query for all of the columns in a table called `taxi_trip`:
+To query for all of the columns in a table or view called `taxi_trip`:

 ```sql
 SELECT column_name